Mass Transit incident (professional wrestling): Match

-Axl Rotten had been scheduled to work a tag-team match with D-Von Dudley against The Gangstas (New Jack and Mustafa Saed), but could not make the show due to a family emergency.
+Axl Rotten had been scheduled to work a tag team match with D-Von Dudley against The Gangstas (New Jack and Mustafa Saed), but could not make the show due to a family emergency; Dudley later stated that it was the death of Rotten's grandmother.
 The show was also scheduled to feature dwarf wrestlers Tiny the Terrible and Half Nelson against 17-year-old Erich Kulas, who performed as Mass Transit, a Ralph Kramden-esque bus driver.
-Kulas convinced ECW owner and booker Paul Heyman to have him fill in for Rotten by claiming he was 21 and had wrestled for Killer Kowalski, a retired star wrestler who ran a notable wrestling school in the Boston area.
-Heyman said later he did not know Kulas' age.
+Kulas convinced Extreme Championship Wrestling (ECW) owner and booker Paul Heyman to have him fill in for Rotten by claiming he was 21 and had wrestled for Killer Kowalski, a retired star wrestler who ran a notable wrestling school in the Boston area.
+Heyman said later he did not know Kulas's age.

-Before the match, Kulas asked New Jack to blade him since he never had done it himself and New Jack agreed.
+New Jack later claimed that he had attempted to dissuade Kulas from going through with the match.
+Instead, Kulas asked New Jack to blade him since he never had done it himself, to which New Jack agreed.
 During the match, Dudley and New Jack brawled outside the ring, while Saed and Transit fought inside the ring.
 The match was booked as a squash, with Dudley quickly isolated outside the ring and told not to return by the Gangstas.
-The Gangstas then double-teamed Kulas inside the ring, with New Jack pummeling him with crutches, toasters, and various other objects in the hardcore style ECW was known for.
-At the end of the match, New Jack bladed Kulas with a surgical scalpel, as the two had agreed, but cut too deeply and severed two arteries in Kulas' forehead.
-He screamed in pain, then passed out as blood poured from his head.
+The Gangstas then double-teamed Kulas inside the ring, with New Jack pummeling him with crutches, toasters and various other objects in the hardcore style ECW was known for, which Dudley stated were legitimate items and not gimmicked specifically for the match.
+At the end of the match, New Jack bladed Kulas with a surgical scalpel, as the two had agreed, but cut too deeply and severed two arteries in Kulas's forehead.
+He screamed in pain, then lost consciousness as blood poured from his head.

-The event was a house show and thus not televised, but fan camcorders caught footage which was eventually used as evidence in legal proceedings.
+The event was a house show and thus not televised, but RF Video was on hand with a fan camcorder, recording the match for their ECW "Fan Cam" series, and that footage was eventually used as evidence in legal proceedings.
 The video showed New Jack quietly asking Kulas, after the blading, "You all right?"
-Next, The Gangstas proceeded to work Kulas over even more with elbow drops and various objects, prompting Kulas' father to scream, "Ring the fucking bell.
+Which Kulas replies "Yeah, I'm fine."
+Next, The Gangstas proceeded to work Kulas over even more with elbow drops and various objects, prompting Kulas' father Stephen to scream, "Ring the fucking bell!
 He's 17!"
-As medics rushed into the ring to aid Kulas, New Jack grabbed the house microphone, and in an attempt to garner heat, he shouted, "I don't care if the motherfucker dies!
-He's white.
-I don't like white people.
-I don't like people from Boston.
-I'm the wrong nigga to fuck with."
+As medics rushed into the ring to aid Kulas, New Jack grabbed the house microphone and, in an attempt to garner heat, shouted, "I don't care if the motherfucker dies!
+He's white!
+I don't like white people!
+I don't like people from Boston!
+I'm the wrong nigga to fuck with!"

-According to New Jack in an interview with RF Video, he told Kulas, "This is not a good idea," prior to the match.